UCL/ucl_software_carpentry/sql/sql.md

     SELECT * FROM surveys WHERE (species = "DM") OR (species = "DO") OR (species = "DS");
 ```

+---

+***Exercise:*

-***Exercise: Write a query that returns the day, month, year, species ID, and weight
+* Write a query that returns the day, month, year, species ID, and weight
-(in kg) for individuals caught on plot 1 that weigh more than 0.075 kg.***
+(in kg) for individuals caught on plot 1 that weigh more than 0.075 kg.

+---

 Exporting results of queries
 ----------------------------